suryajeetlondhe/flutter_interview_questions/README.md

 🚀 Conclusion: Dio is powerful with many features, while HTTP is lightweight and minimal.

 ---

-55) What is Factory constructor?
+55.What is Factory constructor?
+---
-    A factory constructor is a special type of constructor in Dart that does not always create a new instance of a class.
+A factory constructor is a special type of constructor in Dart that does not always create a new
+    instance of a class.
 Instead, it can return an existing instance or perform custom initialization before returning an object.